-Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
-Fluid injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury; otherwise, gangrene may result.
+Hydraulic System Safety

-- Keep your body and hands away from pinhole leaks or nozzles that eject high-pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks; never use your hands.
+- Seek immediate medical attention if fluid is injected into skin.
+Injected fluid must be surgically removed within a few hours by a doctor. - Ensure that all hydraulic-fluid hoses and lines are in good condition and all hydraulic connections and fittings are tight before applying pressure to the hydraulic system. - Keep your body and hands away from pinhole leaks or nozzles that eject high-pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks. - Safely relieve all pressure in the hydraulic system before performing any work on the hydraulic system.